How to make a Slack bot using Slack API (8 simple steps)

 Once you reinstall your Slack Bot, we should be able to call “/todo” and see our list of Tallyfy tasks!

-Creating Other Slack Bots with this Code
+Creating other Slack Bots with this code

 Now, for this example, I used the Tallyfy API as that is the API of the company I work for.
-I’m familiar with it and it was easy to use.
-This code snippet I’ve provided could, of course, be altered to relay information from any API back to your Slack channel.
-To prove this point, the following code snippet is a slightly altered version of our Todo Bot code that will relay random, useless facts instead of our organization’s tasks.
+I am familiar with it and it was easy to use.
+This code snippet I have provided could, of course, be altered to relay information from any API back to your Slack channel.

 <?php